20squares/dual-governance-public/README.md

 We are employing different frameworks in order to provide answers to the above questions.
 Our main framework is game theoretic: We are using our own compositional game theory engine to analyze the incentives of the different actors involved in the dual governance on-chain mechanism.

-One consequence of the framework we use is that our analyses can be replicated, altered, and extended by anyone interested.
+One consequence of the game theoretic framework we use is that our analyses can be replicated, altered, and extended by anyone interested.
 In particular, in so far as changes to the dual governance mechanism or changes to parameters are proposed, its effect on our conclusions can be easily checked through running a battery of tests.
 We provide installation and usage hints in the sections below.

 A crucial aspect in modelling (in general) is the question of where to draw the boundary and what to abstract away.
 This is important as the mechanism does not exist in a vacuum but is embedded in the wider Lido protocol, the Ethereum ecosystem, and financial markets.
 It is evidently impossible to include all in our analysis.
 Instead, we need to make decisions on what to cut out.

 Most of our game theoretic analysis focuses on the mechanism proper.
 However, we add empirical analyses as well as approximations or back-of-the-envelope calculations for factors that influence the mechanism.
+This also includes some of the parameter choices as they cannot be pinned down by the game theoretic analysis alone and are also partly exogenous.
 One example includes the availability of (w)stETH.
 The mechanism relies on time duration in which execution is paused.
 It is crucial that some time windows allow sufficient stETH holders to react.
 But this requires that stETH is not locked in some contracts but readily available.

 Throughout our analysis detailed knowledge of the mechanism and its [publicly available specification](https://github.com/lidofinance/dual-governance/blob/develop/docs/mechanism.md) is assumed.